aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/set-tolerances-for-file-gdb-layer/_index.md

 A File Geodatabase (GDB) is a folder‑based data store that holds GIS layers, tables, and relationships.
 Using Aspose.GIS you can programmatically **create file GDB dataset** without needing ArcGIS installed, making it ideal for automated pipelines or custom applications.

 ## Why set tolerances for a layer?
 Setting tolerances ensures that geometry calculations (like intersections, buffering, or snapping) respect the precision you need.
 This is especially important when working with high‑resolution data or when exporting to other GIS platforms that expect specific tolerance values.
+In other words, you’re **setting layer precision** to avoid unexpected geometry errors.

 ## Prerequisites
 Before we dive into the code, make sure you have the following: